rodrigomp88/TrApp/README.md

 #Backend

--move backend/trapp file to the www or htdocs file in wampp or xampp server
+-move backend/trapp folder to the www or htdocs folder in wampp or xampp server

 Create a DATABASE in mysql